 Vivian M. Volker age 92 of New Hampton, died Saturday, June 27, 2015, at New Hampton Nursing & Rehabilitation Center.
 Funeral services will be held 10:30 a.m.
 Thursday, July 2, 2015, at Redeemer Lutheran Church in New Hampton with interment in the New Hampton City Cemetery.
 Friends may greet the family 4:00 – 7:00 p.m.…

-Charles City, Iowa – The Floyd County Board of Supervisors will meet on Tuesday May 26th, 2015 beginning at 9:00am in the Floyd County Courthouse Board Room.
-Items on the agenda include: Approve agenda Public Comment Review/Action regarding approval of May 11, 12, and 18, 2015 minutes Review/Action regarding approval of claims Review/Action regarding publication notice for…
+Charles City, Iowa – The Floyd County Board of Supervisors will hold a special meeting on Tuesday June 30th beginning at 3:30pm in the Floyd County Courthouse Board Room.
+Agenda items include: Approve agenda Public Comment Update on various boards/commissions/activities since the last meeting Discussion regarding Mental Health Advocate position Review/Action regarding publication notice for…

 - Sanders says he has a ‘strong chance of winning Iowa’ July 3, 2015Democratic presidential candidate Bernie Sanders spent the first half of this Friday campaigning in Republican-leaning northwest Iowa.
 A crowd of over 200 greeted him for an early morning event in Sheldon and about 150 people crowded into the Better Day Cafe in Storm Lake to see Sanders over the noon-hour.
 “The reason that we’re going […]O. Kay Henderson